 If we are going to talk about former British colonies, we ought to take a look in the mirror.
 Brexit is bound to lead to increased bilateral trade with the United States and its partners in NAFTA – or whatever, if anything, comes next.
 (That will have to be another article.)
 This, in turn, could lead to higher revenues for firms based here as tariff-adjusted prices for agricultural products, cars, planes and everything else the U.S. and E.U. compete on suddenly start favoring American vendors.

 Meanwhile, Brexit could also cause a windfall for its Commonwealth partners, so U.S. investors would be wise to look at emerging market funds as well as the S&P. Blending those Brexit-specific opportunities with those driven by other world events and by ongoing economic cycles is always an exercise in complexity, though.
 Maybe not on the scale of negotiating a divorce from the E.U., but complex nonetheless.
-As you already know – best to consult a professional financial advisor in these instances.
+As you already know – it’s best to consult a professional financial advisor in these instances on understanding Brexit and its impact.